 But I am not in the office, so not online all the time.
-Please be patient if you've emailed me for an appointment, it could take up to 24 hours fro me to get back to you.
+Please be patient if you've emailed me for an appointment, it could take up to 24 hours for me to get back to you.
 You can book your own sessions, just email me for the link.

 Do you work on Saturdays?

-I am willing to work on Saturdays if booked for a minimum of 3 (maximum 5) hours.
+I work on Saturdays if booked for a minimum of 3 (maximum 5) hours.
 This you cannot book yourself - please contact me if you're interested in a Saturday session.